Postdoctoral Training Program Activities

 Didactic Inservice Seminar/Continuing Education Workshops

-CAPS senior staff and guest speakers from the community present topics relevant to the acquisition of assessment and psychotherapy skills in a university setting, grounded in evidenced-based practices and legal and ethical guidelines.
-Based on their individual training needs, postdoctoral fellows participate in selected sessions of the seminar.
+CAPS senior staff and guest speakers from the community present topics relevant to the acquisition of assessment and psychotherapy skills in a university setting, grounded in evidenced-based practice and legal and ethical guidelines.
+Based on their individual training needs, Postdoctoral Fellows participate in selected sessions of the seminar.
 Additionally, they participate in Continuing Education workshops with senior staff sponsored by USF-CAPS (APA-approved sponsor).

 Exposure to career options in psychology (through interactions with psychologists in the greater professional community), further understanding of the licensing process, and an emphasis on networking within the professional community and involvement in professional organizations are covered during this seminar.